 Lynch's dream stock at Fidelity Magellan was one that hadn't yet attracted any attention from Wall Street.
 No analysts covered the business, which was less than 20% institutionally owned.
 None of the big money cared.
 After being spun out from bankrupt parent Interstate Department Stores, Toys "R" Us -- though it doesn't trade on a U.S. exchange anymore -- went on in relative obscurity to rise more than 55 times in value.

 One way Lynch recommends finding these companies is to buy spinoffs.
-Tim Hortons
+Kraft is one example, having been spun off from Altria

 The point is clear: Small, underfollowed companies present the greatest opportunities to long-term investors.